 Not very.
 Yes, Brighton College Dubai has been built in effectively the same plot as Dwight School but this seems to have been more about build cost efficiency than a shared approach in any way to actual school operations.
 There are also shared facilities, so there will clearly be the need for coordination.

 Shared facilities include a 600 seat auditorium that will be used for large events, as well as a running track.

-As more information is released, so this school review will take on further definition.
-The school is we believe slowly filling its space, even with smaller initial numbers than hoped.
+The school is slowly filling its space, even with smaller initial numbers than hoped.
 Given Dubai's current economic climate, and the competition within this space, this is perhaps unsurprising.
 That does not mean the initial roll call will not have been something of a disappointment however, and a state of affairs the very capable Bloom team will be working hard to turn around.

 Ultra Premium.
 Brighton College Dubai has KHDA approved fees between AED 64,000 and AED 107,000 for Sixth Form pupils.
 This is considerably more than the AED 74,000 top fee charged for Brighton College Abu Dhabi.

 In May 2019, Brighton College announced it will be offering scholarships for current pupils and prospective candidates in time for the 2019-20 academic year.
-A select number of scholarships will be available to pupils from Year 7 to Year 10.
-The scholarships on offer will differ from pupil to pupil and will be in the form of a tuition fee reduction of up to 50%.
+A select number of scholarships were available to pupils from Year 7 to Year 10.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.